Notes Directory

 - Indirection is costly in LLM instructions (note) — In code, indirection (variables, config, abstraction layers) is nearly free at runtime — in LLM instructions, every layer of indirection costs context and interpretation overhead on every read

-- Inspectable substrate, not supervision, defeats the blackbox problem (note) — Chollet frames agentic coding as ML producing blackbox codebases — crystallisation counters this not by requiring human review but by choosing a substrate (repo artifacts) that any agent can inspect, diff, test, and verify
+- Inspectable substrate, not supervision, defeats the blackbox problem (note) — Chollet frames agentic coding as ML producing blackbox codebases — codification counters this not by requiring human review but by choosing a substrate (repo artifacts) that any agent can inspect, diff, test, and verify

 - Instructions are typed callables with document type signatures (note) — Skills and tasks are typed callables — they accept document types as input and produce types as output, and should declare their signatures like functions declare parameter types.